From Experience to Mastery: The FE2M Framework

 - x1 = I gave it a basic look-over, or a basic read, and a try.

 - x2 = I attempted to do some real work / real X while applying it.
 I have spent somewhere over 20 hours or have had something like 50+ sessions with this thing.
 I may have made big progress.

 - m0 = I am maintaining a practice of this which keeps me sharp.
 I made some notes or otherwise organized what I have learned, and what I need to learn about it, or try, next.
 I have at least a medium-term goal of where to get to with this, in my mind’s eye and on paper.

 - m1 = I have done it / used it enough to know it inside and out.
 I know not only its common problems; I also know many workarounds.
-I could easily teach it to others, up to the intermediate level.
+I could easily teach it to others, up to the intermediate level, without further study.
 I am very flexible in its use / application / integration.

 - m3 = I have taken the practice of the thing well beyond what others would.
 I have integrated it into other practices to a degree rarely seen.
 I am an elite expert at it—there are perhaps less than one thousand people at this level in the world.
 This fact has been recognized by multiple objective third parties (people who don’t know me or have a stake in my practice, and who are also experts).

 Quite intentionally, m2 and m3 levels get into starkly objective conditions.
 For example, you may not be able to be an m3 artist without having won multiple, extremely exclusive art awards, and having been interviewed by those outside the field like journalists who live on the other side of the planet and otherwise wouldn’t know you, except that your art is appearing on everyone’s T-shirts in their country (just as an example).